What is CSS?

 - External Style Sheets are stored in CSS files

-Styles Solved a Big Problem
+CSS Solved a Big Problem

-HTML was never intended to contain tags for formatting a document.
+HTML was NEVER intended to contain tags for formatting a document.

 HTML was intended to define the content of a document, like:

 <h1>This is a heading</h1>